mechmotum/mechmotum.github.io/content/pages/guide-msc.rst

   Biomechanical Design" Brightspace courses under "Flowcharts & Guidance Docs".
   Please read these and reference them regularly.
 The guide here is a compliment to those documents.
-- You are encouraged to join the "Graduation Community Program" for get- togethers and workshops on topics to help you move through your MSc.
+- You are encouraged to join the "Graduation Community Program" for get-togethers and workshops on topics to help you move through your MSc.
 This is especially helpful if you are struggling in your MSc.
 - You have to write at least three documents for your MSc.
 Read the `writing guide <{filename}/pages/guide-writing.rst>`_ for tips and expectations.
 - Review the `Data Management Guide